h2oai/h2o4gpu/TROUBLESHOOTING.md

 3) Run `ldd --version`, we currently require version `2.23` or higher.
 If your system is running a lower version please update if possible or build the project yourself on your machine.

-4) Make sure you are running CUDA 8.x or CUDA 9.0, we currently don't support CUDA 9.1.
+4) Make sure you are running CUDA 8.x or CUDA 9.x.

 5) If compiled with icc (default if present) and have conda, need to do: